-How to play as Sova: Valorant’s Initiator Agent with a thirst for intel | Dexerto.com
+How to play Sova: Valorant’s Initiator Agent with a thirst for intel - Dexerto

 - Ultimate Ability — Hunter’s Fury (7 Points): EQUIP a bow with three long-range, wall-piercing energy blasts.
 FIRE to release an energy blast in a line in front of Sova, dealing damage and revealing the location of enemies caught in the line.
 This ability can be reused up to two more times while the ability timer is active.

-Sova’s Owl Drone will allow you to get a sneak peek at a Reactor Site or specific lane, while allowing you to tag enemies for your teammates.
+Sova’s Owl Drone will allow you to get a sneak peek at a Reactor Site or specific lane while allowing you to tag enemies for your teammates.
 Coming in at 300 Creds, the controllable drone will prove a handy tool for any squad when intel is a must.
 Combined with the Recon Bolt, both abilities allow you to obtain a wealth of information on the enemies’ whereabouts while remaining unscathed.

-It's worthwhile noting that both Sova's Recon and Shock Bolt can be bounced off up to two surfaces.
-So if you're looking to bend the trajectory of your arrow around a corner, use nearby surfaces to your advantage here.
+It’s worthwhile noting that both Sova’s Recon and Shock Bolt can be bounced off of up to two surfaces.
+So if you’re looking to bend the trajectory of your arrow around a corner, use nearby surfaces to your advantage here.

-Dexerto acquired the talents of Counter-Strike legend Mathieu ‘Maniac’ Quiquerez to exhibit Sova’s abilities, while the Swiss pro put on a clinic of how to use the Russian Agent.

-The first few clips highlight just how essential Sova’s recon abilities are to allowing you and your team to take effective map control.
-Given the cost to benefit ratio on the Owl Drone, this tool will prove indispensable when attempting to take control of a specific Reactor Site.
+The first thing you want to do when taking the Russian hunter for a spin is learn your lineups.
+If you’re going to be the next AverageJonas, you need to know exactly where to fire your Recon Bolt in order to get the most intel.
+Of course, you can scout around with your Owl Drone too, which has a great cost to effect ration.

-One downside of Sova's Owl Drone is that it’s relatively easy for the enemy to destroy.
-But when you’ve mastered the knack of charging the Recon Bolt to bounce it off of surfaces (making it difficult for enemies to destroy), this can provide you with a plethora of information — as Maniac highlights at 0:36 while defending a Reactor Site.
+One downside of the drone, though, is that it’s relatively easy for the enemy to destroy.
+But when you’ve mastered the knack of charging the Recon Bolt to bounce it off of surfaces (making it difficult for enemies to destroy), this can provide you with a plethora of information.

-Aside from the Agent’s ability to gain key intel on a whim, their Ultimate (Hunter's Fury) is will serve two purposes.
+Aside from the Agent’s ability to gain key intel on a whim, his Ultimate (Hunter’s Fury) serves two purposes.
 Essentially, Sova can fire three deadly energy blasts that penetrate a large portion of the map in the direction that they’re fired.
-Given that the wall-piercing energy blasts can both dish out damage and reveal your enemy's location, this is a handy tool to have.
+Given that the wall-piercing energy blasts can dish out damage and reveal your enemy’s location, this is a handy tool to have.

-Maniac even manages to highlight the devastating effects of Hunter’s Fury when used with the Bolt at 2:46, where the former CS pro essentially wins his team the round just by utilizing his Agent’s Ultimate.
-Although, as Maniac states, it is possible to avoid the wrath of the energy blasts due to the sound cues it produces while being charged.

-Saying that, the Shock Bolt is always a handy tool to use to clear out a corner that you suspect an enemy to be camping in — perfect for clearing key areas when taking a Reactor Site!

-Maniac’s play from 3:57 puts three of Sova’s abilities in the spotlight, and perfectly showcases how important the Agent can be in determining the outcome of a round.
+Despite the loud sound cues tipping off the enemy that Sova’s firing his lazer, Hunter’s Fury can both push enemies into a corner when they try to dodge, or force them off of the defuse because they’ll be sitting ducks.
+It’s no secret that Sova is the master of recon, and his Hunter’s Fury is one of the reasons why.

+A good Sova player can make or break a game, hence we’ve seen him picked up in esports tournaments all across the globe.
+By funnelling information to your teammates, you might not be racking up loads of kills but you’ll be helping your team to victory.

+The beauty of Sova though is that he can adapt and become the hunter that he truly is.
+His Shock Bolt and Hunter’s Fury mean that he packs a punch as well as being able to play safe.

-Sova’s ‘Initiator’ playstyle seems suited to someone who leans more towards being nimble on both Attack and Defense.
-If you're someone who's happy to gather intel for your team, but doesn't want to be bound by Cypher's abilities, Sova is the one for you.
+Sova’s playstyle is best suited to someone who leans more towards being nimble on both Attack and Defense.
+If you’re someone who’s happy to gather intel for your team, but doesn’t want to be bound by Cypher’s abilities, Sova is the one for you!